 - scar tissue in the nose, such as what develops after a broken nose

 - deviated septum

 - nasal polyps

 - other nasal obstructions

 - narrow nasal passages

 Even though research suggests that nasal dilators can help improve nasal breathing, they do not show any improvement with obstructive sleep apnea (OSA).
-People with OSA who do not get treatment are at an increased risk of:
+Without treatment, people with OSA may have an

 There are a number of potential anti-snoring solutions available.
 Initially, people may wish to try incorporating lifestyle choices that may make a difference, such as:

 - drinking plenty of water or other liquids to avoid dehydration